Food & Wine Tours & Trips in Portugal

 Best of Lisbon Tour (with Sintra, Évora and Cascais) - 5 Days in Portugal

-Kelly, traveled in September
+CORINNE, traveled in May

 Fado dinner shows in Bairro Alto and wine tastings in Évora bring Portuguese culture to life.
 Mercado da Ribeira's local specialties and optional Michelin-starred dining enhance the experience.
 Centrally located Turim Avenida hotel provides comfortable accommodation with breakfast.